sami53tk/technical-test/README.md

 You have to create both front-end application & back-end server.

-Any of your data will be stored in a **database**, which will be connected to your back-end.
+All of your data will be stored in a **database**, which will be connected to your back-end.

 ### Functional requirements